ariffmd-git/API-Docs/content/_index.md

 My work includes API reference documentation, API tutorials like **API QuickStart**, **API Getting Started** guides, **API Error Messages**, and so on.
 I also worked on **SDKs and Microcopy**.
 If interested, you can check out my portfolio page on this site.

 I’ve had the experience of testing API endpoints while writing API docs for companies since 2014.
-Most of my work has been with technology, mainly CRM, Supply Chain, and FinTech, and Logistics companies eager to simplify their API adoption while offering a better developer experience.
+Most of my work has been with technology, mainly CRM, Supply Chain, FinTech, and Logistics companies eager to simplify their API adoption while offering a better developer experience.